flowersteam/lamorel/README.md

 # Language Models for Reinforcement Learning - *Lamorel*

 *Lamorel* is a Python library designed for RL practitioners eager to use Large Language Models (LLMs).
 It is more generally built to use LLMs at scale in interactive environments.
-It relies on a client-server architecture where your RL script acts as the client sending request to the LLM server.
+It relies on a client-server(s) architecture where your RL script acts as the client sending requests to the LLM server(s).
 In order to match the computation requirements of RL, *Lamorel* can deploy multiple LLM servers and dispatch the requests on them without any modification in your code.
 ![Distributed scoring](docs/images/distributed_architecture.gif)

 ## Why *Lamorel*?